 What does long-lasting static position do to your body?

-Safely sitting at work for long hours, in front of a computer and performing same movements over and over again, eventually will cause pain and serious damage to musculoskeletal system.
-Long lasting, monotonous movements, when certain muscles stay tense and other always relaxed, despite of how safe it seems, are not healthy for the human body.
+Safely sitting at work for long hours, in front of a computer and performing the same movements over and over again, eventually will cause pain and serious damage to the musculoskeletal system.
+Long-lasting, monotonous movements, when certain muscles stay tense and others always relaxed, regardless of how safe it seems, are not healthy for the human body.
 Why?
 Because your body needs movement balance and variety.
 Same as with nutrition.
-To function properly and avoid chronic diseases, human body needs many different nutrients, minerals, vitamins, amino acids, etc.
+To function properly and avoid chronic diseases, the human body needs many different nutrients, minerals, vitamins, amino acids, etc.

 Exercises for the spine?

 According to R. Bruzdžienė, another common misapprehension from her patients is: “I workout, I exercise so I just came for some exercise ideas for my spine.”
 First of all, exercises for the spine alone does not exist.
 The spine is our central body axis and is affected by each and every motion and exercise.
 The fundamental question is how is it affected.
 Secondly, before asking for advice about a workout plan, everybody should pay a visit to an experienced physiotherapist, who will identify and correct the underlying muscular imbalance, if there is one, and only then will suggest an individual exercise plan.
 The magic universal exercise plan for the healthy spine that fits everyone does not exist.